 Similar Products: You've got options

 Haoma Soothing Eye Cream: The one eye cream I’ve been using as of late (though not consistently) is Haoma’s Soothing Eye Cream.
 Both claim similar benefits, using CBD to calm and soothe the delicate skin of the eye area.
-Universal C uses vitamin C to brighten and improve skin radiance and texture, while the Soothing Eye Cream uses mulberry and licorice to do the same, plus yarrow, which improves circulation and reduces inflammation.
+Universal C uses vitamin C meant to brighten and improve skin radiance and texture, while the Soothing Eye Cream uses mulberry and licorice meant to do the same, plus yarrow, which is meant to improve circulation and reduce inflammation.
 Both creams are lightweight and leave behind no residue, which makes them ideal for daytime use, though the Soothing Eye Cream has a much more luxurious, creamier texture and feel when first applied.

 I personally am obsessed with any product Haoma has ever put out, but in terms of cost, the Soothing Eye Cream is more expensive for less product (ringing in at $95 for 0.4 fluid ounces).
 Considering Universal C boasts similar results at a lower price point, it’s an obvious choice.